← All Articles

 What are the best nymphs for trout?

-Pheasant Tail (#14–20), BH Hare's Ear (#12–18), Zebra Midge (#16–22), sowbug or scud (#14–18), Prince Nymph, and Pat's Rubber Legs.
+Pheasant Tail (#14–20), Beadhead Hare's Ear (#12–18), Zebra Midge (#16–22), sowbug or scud (#14–18), Prince Nymph, Pat's Rubber Legs, and — after stocking or high water — squirmy worms and egg patterns.
 Carry a few sizes; matching the size and getting the right depth usually matters more than the exact pattern.

 How do you know when a trout takes a nymph?